ARG may refer to any of the following:

 - Understand how to use computers and perform tasks such as opening and editing different types of files.

-- Understand the Internet and how it works, including IPs, URLs, and perform tasks like downloading and e-mailing.
+- Understand the Internet and how it works, including IPs (Internet Protocol), URLs (uniform resource locator), and perform tasks like downloading and e-mailing.

 - A good understanding of math and encryption help with deciphering encrypted messages.